ITfoxtec/FoxIDs/docs/samples.md

 Sample API showing how to secure an API with an access token and how to restrict access by a scope.

+The API calls [API2 sample](#aspnetcoreapi2sample) secured with an access token obtained with token exchange and client authentication method private_key_jwt (certificate),

 Local development domain and port: `https://localhost:44344`

+### AspNetCoreApi2Sample

+Sample API showing how to secure an API with an access token and how to restrict access by a scope.

+Local development domain and port: `https://localhost:44351`

 ### AspNetCoreApiOAuthTwoIdPsSample